ArchboxDev/Discore-Selfbot/README.md

 ## What does this bot do?
 - Insert Commands
 ## Source?
-Main Bot Code:
+Main Bot Code /Discore-Selfbot/Program.cs
-Form Code:
+Form Code /Discore-Selfbot/MainForm.cs
 ## How to download
 - Insert download link
 ## Issue/Suggestions
 If you have an issues or suggestions for this bot please click on issue and make a new post
 ## Other Stuff
 Visit my website for Discord Bots to use
-Website:
+Website
 Or join my guild
-Guild:
+Guild